Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Fast but weak optimal processes

 Substituting expression (\ref{eq: protocol_expansion}) into Eq.~(\ref{eq: irr_work}), we obtain

 where the $A_{nl}$ are given by

 with $\tilde{\Psi}(t) = \Psi(t)/\Psi(0)$.
-The irreversible work (\ref{eq: irr_work}) becomes then a finite multidimensional quadratic form whose minimum we want to find.
-The coefficients $a_{n}$ that give such minimum value also have to obey the boundary conditions $g(0) = 0$ and $g(1) = 1$ which work as additional constraints in our optimization.
+The irreversible work (\ref{eq: irr_work}) becomes a finite multidimensional quadratic form whose minimum we want to find.
+The coefficients $a_{n}$ that give such minimum value also have to obey the boundary conditions $g(0) = 0$ and $g(1) = 1$, which work as additional constraints in our optimization.
 Using the method of Lagrange multipliers, we can find the coefficients $a_{n}$ that provide the optimal protocol by solving a set of linear algebraic equations.

 We remark that the relaxation function $\Psi(t)$ is the main physical input to the optimization problem.
-The factors $A_{nl}$ crucially depend on the switching time $\tau$ and $\Psi(t)$.
+The factors $A_{nl}$ crucially depend on the protocol time $\tau$ and $\Psi(t)$.
 Due to its relation with the response function (\ref{eq: respfunc}), $\Psi(t)$ can be obtained from experiments when it is not accessible theoretically.
+This is an advantage of this approximate method, which can be readily applied to general potentials for which one does not have an exact solution for the optimal protocol.

 Figure~\ref{fig: protocol_weak} shows the optimal protocol obtained from minimizing (\ref{eq: irr_work2}) for specific values of $\tau$ and $N$.
 Although approaching the exact optimal solution (\ref{eq: exact}) in most part of the interval, the approximate optimal protocol clearly has smooth versions of the jumps presented by expression (\ref{eq: exact}).
 As shown in Ref.~\cite{bonancca2018minimal}, such smooth jumps decrease as the value of $\tau$ increases and the process becomes slower, in agreement with the behavior of the exact solution (\ref{eq: exact}).
 Reference~\cite{bonancca2018minimal} also shows that these smooth but steep features become sharper as the number of polynomials in (\ref{eq: protocol_expansion}) increases, providing a better agreement with the exact solution.
 However, Fig.~\ref{fig: convergence} shows that the value of $\langle W_{irr}\rangle$ given by (\ref{eq: irr_work}) does not change considerably for $N \gtrsim 10$.
 In other words, the optimization method just described is already efficient for low values of $N$.